 Warmest greetings to our friends and members of Clay County Historical and Arts Council!

-Our membership dinner is on April 23 this year.
-Please plan to attend this event to share in planning for 2015 and 2016.
+Our membership dinner in 2018 will be at 6PM on April 26 this year.
+For more information CLICK HERE.
+Please plan to attend this event to share in planning for 2018 and 2019.
 We all join CCHAC because we love Clay County and value both our history and our potential to showcase the best our citizens have to offer through the arts, entertainment, and friendship found here.

 This year, especially, we need the help of all CCHAC members.
 As with any organization, we are only as strong as our members allow us to be, and your involvement is crucial to the success of the projects we have in the works.
 Please make sure we have your email address so that we can contact everyone in advance of needing your service.
 Several of our projects are organized in shifts so each person would only need to commit to 2 or 3 hours at a time.

-The Carlota Santana Spanish Dance Company will present the art form of Flamenco in 2016.
+The Carlota Santana Spanish Dance Company – Presenting the art form of Flamenco, showcasing traditional costumes and music of Spain and Latin America.

 CCHAC receives support from the NC Arts Council, a division of the Department of Cultural Resources,